firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/xiaomi_tire_brake_upgrade_notes.md

   - builders saw efficiency losses when they skipped the full-pressure step.[^31]
 - Spin the wheel off the ground and watch for tread wobble before blaming balance weights—most vibrations trace back to uneven bead seating.[^32]
 - **Warm and center stubborn casings.** Dust rims and tubes with talc, pre-warm Xuancheng/PMT shells with a heat gun, and cinch the tread with zip ties so beads drop into the rim center before levering the tire home.[^33][^34]
+- **Pull the brake disc before tackling a puncture.** Removing the rotor prevents scratches, and dusting tubes plus using plastic spoons keeps CST V3 and other 8.5"/10" casings from slicing replacements during reinstallation.[^disc_off_first]
 - **Use air volume, not pressure spikes.** Hand pumps stall near 105 psi.
   - seat tubeless tires with high-flow foot pumps, station compressors, or ratchet straps that momentarily seal the beads.[^35]
 - **Blast stubborn tubeless beads.** For 11 in conversions, remove the valve core, flood the bead with soapy water, cinch the tread, and dump ~150 psi from a bead bazooka or large compressor.